 If you've never thought about your eyes in relation to eyeshadow placement before, it's worth starting to now.
 The right eye makeup techniques can make you look more awake and enhance your overall features.

 Think you might have almond-shaped eyes?
-We reached out to celebrity makeup artist Jamie Dorman, the artistic director of Glamsquad; makeup artist Kelli J. Bartlett, and celebrity makeup artist Joey Maalouf to share their secrets to perfecting makeup for people with almond-shaped eyes.
+We reached out to makeup artists Jamie Dorman, Kelli J. Bartlett, and Joey Maalouf to share their secrets to perfecting makeup for people with almond-shaped eyes.
 Keep scrolling for their advice and beautiful examples of eye-enhancing makeup that will leave you inspired.

 Use a Lighter Color on Your Bottom Waterline